 We know this, because we are lifting people out of poverty and eradicating disease faster than any time in history.
 And while the cost of accreditation has skyrocketed, the cost of education is almost free.
 So, with the tools of the 21st century we can rebuild the old agora.
 Or at least, I think this is something worth doing, and a burden worth bearing.
 The way I plan to start is by telling the story of humanity and the history of ideas: the good, the great, and the meaningful.

 Evan has been a track athlete, kettlebell trainer, shoe salesman, infantryman, paratrooper, singer, a cappella choir director, public speaker and MC, research assistant, fundraiser, humanitarian, entrepreneur, business consultant, photographer, YouTuber, and podcaster.

-Born and raised in Iowa, Evan has lived in North Carolina, Washington DC, and Chiang Mai, Thailand.
-He has traveled or worked in 28 countries on four continents.
+Born and raised in Iowa, Evan has lived in North Carolina, Washington DC, Thailand, and Albania.
+He has traveled or worked in 29 countries on four continents.

 He has Bachelor’s and Graduate degrees in the field of international security, international affairs, and conflict analysis, and is currently completing his MBA.

 For the past decade, Evan has been almost singularly focused on the pursuit of two goals: to understand the highest ethical potential of the individual and society, and then how to get there.